AmirHHasani/Automatic-Volume-Adjustment-AVA-/README.md

 # About creators

-This project is the result of the equal collaboration between Mohamad Hossein Sharifani([mhsharifani](https://github.com/mhsharifani "mhsharifani's Github Homepage")) and Amir Hossein Hasani([AmirHHasani](https://github.com/AmirHHasani "AmirHHasani's Github Homepage")).
+This project is the result of the equal collaboration between Amirhossein Hassani([AmirHHasani](https://github.com/AmirHHasani "AmirHHasani's Github Homepage")) and Mohamad Hossein Sharifani([mhsharifani](https://github.com/mhsharifani "mhsharifani's Github Homepage")).